jagadeeshuppala/products-info/README.md

 suggestions related API's exposed

 ## Getting Started
-This is a maven project, so you can start running the project using
+This is a maven project, so you can start running the project using the below command. you can override the server port with your choice
 ```
-mvn clean install spring-boot:run
+mvn clean install spring-boot:run -Dserver.port=8081

 ```

 ### swagger ui